rubin-dp0/cst-dev/AMM_detritus/cmdline-custom-coadd-3507.rst

 **Introduction:**
 This tutorial shows how to use command line ``pipetask`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images.
 It is meant to parallel the corresponding Jupyter Notebook tutorial entitled `Construct a Custom Coadded Image <https://github.com/rubin-dp0/tutorial-notebooks>`_.

-The peak memory of this custom coadd processing is between 8 and 9 GB, hence a large container is necessary.
+The peak memory of this custom coadd processing is between 8 and 9 GB, hence a large container is appropriate.

 This tutorial uses the Data Preview 0.2 (DP0.2) data set.
 This data set uses a subset of the DESC's Data Challenge 2 (DC2) simulated images, which have been reprocessed by Rubin Observatory using Version 23 of the LSST Science Pipelines.